The SBA rules and regulations can seem intimidating and can be complicated to comply with.

 So, how do we measure “success”?

-As long as everything else stays the same and there are no surprises along the way – Were we able to provide you with a term sheet with the terms outlined during our pre-qualification?
+As long as everything else stays the same and no surprises along the way – Are we able to provide you with a term sheet with the terms outlined during our pre-qualification?